olgasilva/Getting_cleaning_data/README.md

 3 - Uses descriptive activity names to name the activities in the data set 4 - Appropriately labels the data set with descriptive variable names.
 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6 - The results are saved in to the tidy_data.txt file.